Essential Poker Tips

 Tip # 3 - Don't Over bet on Draws

 On the turn, the probability for making your hand is substantially lower than on the flop (less cards left in the deck and less cards to come).
-Don't commit too many chips here as you will have more chance scaring off your opponent than hitting one of your outs.
-Remember it is more profitable to put money to the pot after you have made your hand.
+Don't commit too many chips here as it can be expensive to chase cards - keeping in mind you're odds of hitting are not great.
+Remember there is far more equity to put money to the pot after you have made your hand.
 Get in cheap, make your hand and then raise it up.

 Tip #1 - Checking a Weak Hand

-If you have a pair and you have been called every bet you have made, you should probably check on the river and acknowledge that you are likely behind.
-The reason for this is that it is unlikely that your opponent would have called more than one bet with a hand worse than yours.
-The exception here is if there are possible straight of flush draws on the board and then scare cards don't materialize.
-You may think that your opponent has missed and might want to call a weak bet.
-Again it is down to judgment.
+If you have a pair and every one of your bets has been called, you should probably check the river and acknowledge that you are up against a hand or good draw.
+If your opponent is on a draw, he will likely peel off the free card.
+If he's made already, you've saved yourself money.
+It's unlikely that your opponent would have called more than one bet with a hand worse than yours, keeping in mind you have a weak holding.
+The exception here is if there are possible straight of flush draws on the board and plenty of outs to justify the play.
+It's largely down to judgment.
 Another exception here is when your intention is to bluff your opponent out of the pot on the river.
 Don't try this in lower limit games as the players are not skilled enough to know when they are beat.
 Your opponent will likely try this again and again (if he tries it once).
 Catch him when you have a hand.
 Be patient, your hand will come.
-Players will tend to try a successfully move again and again until you catch them and hopefully take down a big pot.
+It's common place for players to try a successfully move again and again until they are caught with their hand in the cookie jar.
+Patience is what you need to catch them and hopefully take down a big pot.

 Tip #2 - Seeing it Through

 Here is a useful piece of advice.
-Frequently on the river there is enough money in the pots to make it worthwhile calling a bet, even if you are unsure if you have the best hand.
-It may be that you know you are behind.
-Remember, if your opponent makes a small bet on the river and bet the flop and turn aggressively, this may indicate that they are trying to steal the pot with an undersized bet, which indicates weakness (although often means they are looking for a raise..be careful).
+Frequently on the river there is enough money in the pots to make it worthwhile calling a bet, even if you are sure you are behind.
+Remember, if your opponent makes a small bet on the river and bet the flop and turn aggressively, this may indicate that they are trying to steal the pot with an undersized bet, which indicates weakness (although is often used as a bluff play).

 Money management is key to your success and advice on this will probably the best you will get today.
 Get silly and you run the risk of wiping out your bankroll.
 You may be good and in the space of a year win lots of money BUT, poker is such that luck does play a factor and whilst you win in the long run (being better than your opponents), opponents will get lucky.
-In poker there are "swings and roundabouts" ...you will lose no matter how good you are, and that is a fact.
+It's called variance and part of the game.
+In fact, it's arguably what makes the game so appealing.
+The fact that anyone could win is a big selling point.
+In poker there are "swings and roundabouts" ...you will lose no matter how good you are, and that's a fact.